ednieuw/Word-Colour-Clock-SK6812-WS2812/README.md

 - HC12 wireless transceiver
 - 4x3 and 3x1 Keypads
 - WIFI on MKR 1010 to get NTP time
+NEW
+- NTP time with an ESP32 https://github.com/ednieuw/ESP32SerialNTP-BLE-Clock

 For the ATMEGA1284 Load and install in IDE:<br>
 https://mcudude.github.io/MightyCore/package_MCUdude_MightyCore_index.json<br>